35 Important Digital Marketing Statistics to Keep in Mind This 2021

 - For every $1 spent on Google Ads, businesses make an average of $2 in revenue.

-If return on investment is a major concern you have when it comes to advertising online, then this is one of the metrics that should put you at ease.
+If the return on investment is a major concern you have when it comes to advertising online, then this is one of the metrics that should put you at ease.
 Google Ads, or PPC ads delivered through the Google search engine, have the potential to generate some serious revenue for your business.
 Companies typically make about double their investment when advertising on this platform.

 - 64% of consumers will click on a Google ad when they are looking to buy items online.